XanaduAI/strawberryfields/doc/introduction/configuration.rst

     Python code, such that the authentication token is not shared or committed accidentally.

-There might be cases when you would like to have a configuration different from the the default.
-The following code snippet can be run in the *same directory* of a Python script or Jupyter Notebook that uses Strawberry Fields to create a configuration file *only for this project*:
+The following code snippet can be run in the *same directory* of a Python script or Jupyter Notebook that uses Strawberry Fields to create a configuration file locally:

 .. code-block:: python